 Since 1995, Lonestar has been releasing quality country songs.
-Richie McDonald, Michael Britt, Dean Sams and Keech Rainwater comprise the group with nine number one hits to their name.
-This year, it was announced that the group would hit the road for their Hits and More Hits Tour.
+Richie McDonald, Michael Britt, Dean Sams, and Keech Rainwater comprise the group with nine number one hits to their name.
+In 2019, the group hit the road for their Hits and More Hits Tour.

 Between unreleased album cuts like "Somebody's Someone," "Does Your Daddy Know About Me," "John Doe on a John Deere," and "T.G.I.F" and adding a little country twang to the holiday season with their rendition of "Santa Claus is Coming to Town," "The Christmas Song," "Little Drummer Boy," "What Child is This," and "Please Come Home for Christmas," Lonestar solidified their position as one of the biggest country bands of the last two decades.

 Despite all of their quality tracks, we've narrowed it down to the ten best Lonestar songs.

 1. "No News"

 The second single from their debut album Lonestar, "No News," was a number one hit on the country charts.
 Every little thing about this song makes it catchy and fun to sing along with -- even 20 years later.
 The song follows the narrator, who's lover has disappeared.
 He outlines some possibilities of where she went since he has "no news" of her whereabouts.

 Released in 1997, this was the band's first single from their second album Crazy Nights.
 This was the second number one hit for Lonestar and the first song co-written by band member John Rich.
 Rich later left the band to pursue his own career (Big & Rich).
 The sweet ballad focuses on the narrator singing to a woman who he hopes to comfort once she leaves her lousy relationship.